 - 8) Surface coatings to the walls in the staircases appear to be Class 0 rated. - 9) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Most flat entrance doors appear to be nominal FD30s timber doors.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 10) Flat entrance doors are replacement FD30s composite door sets.